Durable Human (2 book series)

 As smart devices were doled out to kids at younger and younger ages, Childhood itself came under siege.
 “Children have become less emotionally expressive, less energetic, less talkative and verbally expressive, less humorous, less imaginative, less unconventional, less lively and passionate, less perceptive, less apt to connect seemingly irrelevant things, less synthesizing, and less likely to see things from a different angle,” says Kyung Hee Kim, an education professor who studies child creativity at the College of William and Mary.

-That’s why I consider Gabb—and other smartphone alternatives such as the one-button Relay and new breed of kids’ digital watches—world-changing.
+That’s why I consider Gabb—and other smartphone alternatives such as no-internet kids’ digital watches—world-changing.
 The designs put parents back in the driver’s seat and the chance to do it right this time.
-They can introduce their kids to the digital world as they see fit in a sensible, developmentally-appropriate, step-wise fashion.
+They can introduce their kids to the digital world as they see fit in a sensible, developmentally appropriate, stepwise fashion.

 Yet, even the relatively simple Gabb is powerful enough to knock a kid off balance.
 A mom who gave one to her daughter says she gets “sucked into her phone” and resists getting off.